PoisotLab/ms_network_prediction/manuscript.md

 structure refining the possible interactions---"Part makes whole, and whole makes part" [@Levins1987DiaBio].

+Another powerful argument for the joint prediction of networks and interactions is to reduce circularity and biases in the predictions.
+As an example, models like linear filtering [@Stock2017LinFil] generate probabilities of non-observed interactions existing, but do so based on measured network properties.
+Other models that account for network structure can "learn" this structure and reproduce it.
+Some recent models make interaction-level predictions [*e.g.*
+@Gravel2019BriElt]; these are not unlike stacked species distribution models, which are individually fit, but collectively outperformed by joint models or rule-based models.
+By relying on adequate testing of model performance of biases (*i.e.* optimizing not only accuracy, but paying attention to measures like false discovery and false omission rates), and developing models around a feedback loop between network and interaction prediction, it is likely that the quality of the predicted networks will be greatly improved compared to current models.

 ### What network properties should we use to inform our predictions of interactions?

 There are many dimensions of network structure [@Delmas2018AnaEco], yet there